Household Waste Recycling Centres

 Household waste and recycling centres to reopen.

-All five Household waste and recycling centres (HWRC) in Powys are due to reopen, with significant restrictions, from Tuesday 26 May.
+All five Household waste and recycling centres (HWRC) in Powys are now open, with restrictions.

 Brecon: OPEN: Monday - Wednesday 9am - 5pm, Saturday and Sunday 10am - 4pm, CLOSED: Thursday, Friday